Franceshe/MIT6.824_DistributedSystem/key_concepts/Distri_for_fun_01.md

 #### Availability (and fault tolerance):
 * Availability:
-... the proportion of time a system is in a functioning condition.
+...the proportion of time a system is in a functioning condition.
 If a user cannot access the system, it is said to be unavailable.